SEIBootcamps/sphinx-revealjs/example/index.rst

 This should appear.

-.. admonition:: Should not appear
+.. note:: Should not appear

   This shouldn't appear.